-The mission of our program is to prepare students for professional social work practice and leadership with a focus on issues concerning children, families, mental health, and substance abuse.
+The mission of our program is to prepare students for professional social work practice and leadership with a focus on issues concerning children, families, mental health and substance abuse.
 Our program is designed to produce social workers with the knowledge and skills necessary to provide leadership in addressing the complexity of problems encountered in rural, urban and military settings.
-The curriculum prepares students to become leaders and advocates for socioeconomic justice in a multicultural society.
+The curriculum prepares students to become leaders and advocates for socio-economic justice in a multicultural society.
 You will become a part of an educational community that brings together faculty, social work professionals, and students for collaborative learning.

 Our faculty members have impressive teaching qualifications and social work practice experiences.
-Faculty members value students and are invested in student learning.
+Faculty members value students and are invested in student learning and provide coherent, concise and comprehensive approaches to learning.
 The MSW Program maintains outstanding relationships with professional associations and organizations on local, state and national levels.
 These relationships are established through our social work faculty members.
 Faculty members are active participants on local, state and national boards and they share their areas of expertise by serving as consultants, publishing and presenting their research at local and national conferences.